Shopping, parties and big hugs mark start of coronavirus-free life in New Zealand

-WELLINGTON (REUTERS) - New Zealanders hugged and kissed, shopped and planned parties on Tuesday (June 9) as the country took off all coronavirus restrictions for the first time in more than three months, while much of the rest of the world is still grappling with the pandemic.
+WELLINGTON • New Zealanders hugged and kissed, shopped and planned parties yesterday as the country lifted all coronavirus restrictions for the first time in more than three months, while much of the rest of the world is still grappling with the pandemic.

-The South Pacific nation of five million declared on Monday that it was free of the coronavirus, becoming one of the first countries in the world to return to pre-pandemic normality.
+The South Pacific country of five million declared on Monday that it was free of the coronavirus, becoming one of the first countries to return to pre-pandemic normality.

 New Zealanders are emerging from the pandemic while big economies such as Brazil, Britain, India and the United States continue to struggle with the virus.

-Katy Ellis of Mojo Coffee in Wellington said her business has removed all the social distancing measures.

-"That's what allows us to have a lot more people in the café, it's really helped generate that absolute buzz and that real feeling of more normality, really," Ellis said.
+Ms Katy Ellis of Mojo Coffee in Wellington said there are no more social distancing measures in her cafe.
+"That is what allows us to have a lot more people in the cafe.
+It has really helped generate that absolute buzz and that real feeling of more normality, really," she said.

-Offices were open again, and public buses and trains were packed with commuters.
+Offices were open again, and public buses and trains were packed with commuters yesterday.

 Many offices and businesses still have hand sanitiser dispensers at the entrance, although it is no longer mandatory to use them.